Wie is de Mol? (Dutch TV series)

 Wie is de Mol?
 (English: Who is the Mole?) is a Dutch adventure reality competition show.
 It is based on the Belgian show De Mol, the original version of the format created in 1998 by Woestijnvis and broadcast on VRT.
+It is one of the most popular television shows in the Netherlands.

 Format

 Wie is de Mol? is a reality television competition involving a group of candidates.
 These candidates travel to a foreign country where they have to complete assignments to earn money to fill the prize pot.
 However, one of the participants is selected as the Mole.
 The Mole's goal is to secretly sabotage the assignments and keep the total amount of money in the pot as low as possible.
 The other candidates do not know who the Mole is, and attempt to figure out the Mole's identity throughout the season.

 At the end of every episode the candidates take a multiple choice test about the Mole's identity.
 The test contains 20 questions (40 questions in the final test) about the Mole's activities since the previous test and personal questions about the Mole (for example, "On which team was the mole during the castle-assignment" or "Has the mole been baptized?").

-With the help of 'jokers', which they can earn during the assignments, the contestants can turn incorrect test answers into correct answers.
+Throughout a season, multiple advantages can be earned: